Iced Christmas Biscuits are an easy and fun activity for the whole family to do together!

 Make sure to cut out the shapes on the baking tray to avoid extra handling.

-You can use this simple recipe for any cut outs, not just for Christmas Biscuits!
+You can use this simple recipe for cutouts, not just Christmas Biscuits!

-Depending on the thickness they will only need between 7-9 minutes in the oven!
+Depending on the thickness, they will only need 7-9 minutes in the oven!

-A common mistake with biscuits is over baking them, these biscuits should be pale, do not make the common mistake of waiting for them to turn golden!!
+A common mistake with biscuits is over-baking them.
+These biscuits should be pale, so do not make the common mistake of waiting for them to turn golden!!

-Instead of looking at the colour, look for tiny cracks to start forming on the surface of the biscuits.
+Instead of looking at the colour, look for tiny cracks forming on the biscuits' surface.
 This is when they are ready!

 What icing to use for decorating cutout biscuits?

-We will go through every step of making your own royal icing which is perfect for decorating these Iced Christmas Biscuits.
+We will go through every step of making your royal icing, which is perfect for decorating these Iced Christmas Biscuits.

-Royal icing is will go on runny but dry hard making it the perfect icing
+Royal icing will go on runny but dry hard, making it the perfect icing

 What is royal icing made from?